Lake Tahoe Car Accident Statistics

-I’m Ed Smith, a South Lake Tahoe car accident lawyer.
-Where there is vehicle traffic, there is always the potential for collisions that result in serious injuries.
-However, by knowing how, when, and under what circumstances these accidents are likely to take place, drivers can actively decrease their chances of being involved in a crash.
+Where there is traffic, there is always the potential for collisions resulting in serious injuries.
+However, by knowing how, when, and under what circumstances these accidents will likely occur, drivers can actively decrease their chances of being involved in a crash.

 New data published by UC Berkeley researchers shows trends in local car accidents that area drivers may want to learn.